Asherchewzy/Insurance_fraud_detection/README.md

 # For Real?
 Auto Insurance Fraud Claim Detection with Machine Learning.
-by Ice Asher Chew | linkedin.com/in/iceasherchew | github.com/iceasherchew
+a project by Asher Chew in 2018

 ## Problem Statement